 Both were young adults now.
 Elizabeth had received a privileged education, having attended the exclusive Miss Chapin's and Miss Walker's Schools.
 She was a member of the Junior League and the Colony Club.
-Charles Devereux Stillman announced her engagement to Langbourne Meade Williams, Jr. on April 17, 1930.
-The wedding took place in St. John's Church in Cornwall, New York, on September 27 that year with Charles giving the bride away.
+Chauncey Devereux Stillman announced her engagement to Langbourne Meade Williams, Jr. on April 17, 1930.
+The wedding took place in St. John's Church in Cornwall, New York, on September 27 that year with Chauncey giving the bride away.
 The reception was held in Kenridge.
 The New York Times reported "The rooms were decorated with wild asters, orange chrysanthemums, and Autumn leaves."

-Within a decade Charles sold the family home.
+Within a decade Chauncey sold the family home.
 In 1945 the Douthitt Galleries operated from the ground floor and in 1949 a conversion resulted in three apartments in the basement through second floors, and two each on the third and fourth.
 The stoop was removed at this time.

 Living in one of the top floor apartments in 1975 was 51-year old Jan DeVroom and his 26-year old roommate.
 DeVroom did not work, but lived off the income from investments.
 At around 8:00 on the evening of November 14 the roommate discovered DeVroom dead on the kitchen floor, having been stabbed multiple times.
 Henry Geoghegan was later arrested for the murder, which the prosecuting attorneys said "was part of a plot to embezzle money from Mr. DeVroom."